 Where characters with fair hair can be seen more frequently than expected for what should be a melting pot population.
 Specifically, you can see a disproportionate number of blondes for the setting when a show has no fewer than half of the female Caucasian cast being blonde.
 It can include the whole Caucasian cast.
 Similar to Blonde, Brunette, Redhead

 , but on the other end of the scale.
 The thing is that film casters believe the audience finds blond hair to be beautiful, so if you want to be a movie star, it helps to look good with fair hair.
-Usually, it's a white-yellow shade but sometimes darker.
+It doesn't help that natural blonde tends to be darker with streaks of brown, whereas these ladies will have heads full of golden yellow hair that clearly came out of a bottle.
 They can range from identical twins to a bunch of unrelated characters.

 Any combination of the sweet